 When you're a 20-something who hates online dating, it can feel like your only dating pool is work.
 After all, you spend more time at work than at home and if you work in any kind of collaborative environment, then you're likely getting to know your coworkers really well, especially as offices begin to open up again.
 But dating at work can be fraught, particularly in the post #MeToo era, and dating someone who has authority over you (like, say, a boss) is even more taboo (for obvious reasons).

 So, many people choose to wait it out when they find themselves attracted to their bosses, and consider making a move once they no longer work together.
 I have two friends who've either dated or attempted to date an ex-boss after leaving their jobs.
-Kendall* had a crush on her boss for nearly two years while they worked together.
+Kerry* had a crush on her boss for nearly two years while they worked together.
 When she quit her job for something new, she thought now is my chance, but the possible complications of asking out a former boss (whom she could easily work with again someday) eventually won out.
 She never made a move.

 Then, there's Ashley*, who saw her former boss's profile while swiping on Bumble one day.
 She swiped right as a joke (kind of), just to see if he would match her back — and he did.
 They went on one terrible date.
 When he didn't ask her for date number two, Ashley blocked his number.

 Both situations can be sticky.
 On the one hand, at least Ashley gave her potential romance a try, instead of being scared off because of career/dating politics.
 But if she'd been more reserved like Kendall, she wouldn't risk running into an awkward situation if her former boss becomes her boss again — or even an equal-footed coworker.
 So what do you do when you're attracted to an old boss?